-Over my career I have been fortunate to work for a number of different organizations, all of which have been in completely different stages of their marketing maturity.
+Over my career, I have been fortunate to work for several different organizations, all of which have been in completely different stages of their marketing maturity.

 Regardless of what stage they are in, one of my first priorities is creating in-depth marketing personas.